anis-idk/PythonProgramGame/README.md

 - Leaderboard: Displays the top scores of players based on their performance.
 - Menu: Displays the main menu with play , leaderboard and quit buttons
 - Game Over screen: Displays the game over screen with the try again button and main menu button
+- Login Screen : Displays the login screen which let the user enter its username
 ## Libraries Used
 The following libraries are used in this project:
 - Pygame: To handle game rendering, audio, and animations.